lennicoding/lennicoding/README.md

 ----------------

-i'm a aspiring web developer and student from munich in germany! i would like to take part in a hackathon :D, i work on codeconnect at the moment (a web forum :D, see at my repo)
+i'm an aspiring web developer and student from munich in germany! i would like to take part in a hackathon :D, i work on codeconnect at the moment (a web forum :D, see at my repo)

 *   🌍  i'm based in munich
 *   ✉️  contact me via mail [lennfo1@gmail.com](mailto:lennfo1@gmail.com)